vorple/vorple/README.md

 3. While Selenium is running in another window or in the background, `npm start` to start the development server
 4. In yet another window run `npm test` to start the tests.

-You should now see a browser window pop up, load Vorple and close soon after.
+You should now see a bunch of browser windows pop up, load Vorple, and close soon after.
 The terminal where you ran `npm test` should show whether the tests pass or fail.

 `npm test` runs the tests using Firefox, `npm test:chrome` uses Chrome and `npm test:all` runs tests once for both browsers.